Story 1: The Interview

 Vulnerability as a weakness

-We’ve been taught that vulnerability equals weakness, and we should avoid it like plague, not only in work, but in our relationships.
-This learning is more imprinted on men than women, as men showing emotions are considered weak and unreliable.
+We’ve been taught that vulnerability equals weakness, and we should avoid it like the plague in our work and relationships.
+This learning is more imprinted on men than women, as men showing emotions is considered weak and unreliable.
 But:

 “Vulnerability is not a weakness.
 And that myth is profoundly dangerous.